typicode/husky/README.md

 ## Support

-Do you ❤️ husky?
-You can support its development on Patreon!
+If Husky is saving you time, please consider supporting its development on Patreon 🙏 thank you!

 <p>
   <a href="https://www.patreon.com/bePatron?c=784328">